Economy of Kyrgyzstan: Agriculture

-Agriculture remains a significant part of the economy, employing a large portion of the workforce and having represented 12.4%, 11.0% and 8.6% of GDP in 2022, 2023 and 2024, respectively.
-Key agricultural products include wool, milk, cotton, tobacco, and fruits.

-Subsistence farming increased in the early 2000s.
-After sharp declines in the early 1990s, agricultural production by the early 2000s was approaching 1991 levels.
-Grain production in the lower valleys and livestock grazing on upland pastures constitute the largest share of the agricultural workforce.
-Farmers are shifting toward grain cultivation and away from cotton and tobacco.
-Other important products include dairy, poultry, hay, animal feed, potatoes, vegetables, and sugar beets.
+Agriculture remains a vital part of Kyrgyzstan's economy and a refuge for workers displaced from industry.
+Subsistence farming has increased in the early 2000s.
+After sharp reductions in the early 1990s, by the early 2000s agricultural production was approaching 1991 levels.
+Grain production in the lower valleys and livestock grazing on upland pastures occupy the largest share of the agricultural workforce.
+Farmers are shifting to grain and away from cotton and tobacco.
+Other important products are dairy products, hay, animal feed, potatoes, vegetables, and sugar beets.
+Agricultural output comes from private household plots (55 percent of the total), private farms (40 percent), and state farms (5 percent).
+Further expansion of the sector depends on banking reform to increase investment, and on market reform to streamline the distribution of inputs.
+Land reform, a controversial issue in Kyrgyzstan, has proceeded very slowly since initial legislation in 1998.
+The irrigation infrastructure is in poor condition.
+Agriculture contributes about one-third of the GDP and more than one-third of employment.

-Kyrgyzstan's major agricultural crop production in 2024: